HTTP Server

 When built as firmware image for a board target with the */ns variant, the sample has Cortex-M Security Extensions (CMSE) enabled and separates the firmware between Non-Secure Processing Environment (NSPE) and Secure Processing Environment (SPE).
 Because of this, it automatically includes the Trusted Firmware-M (TF-M).
 To read more about CMSE, see Processing environments.

-To build the sample, follow the instructions in Configuring and building an application for your preferred building environment.
+To build the sample, follow the instructions in Building an application for your preferred building environment.
 See also Programming an application for programming steps and Testing and optimization for general information about testing and debugging in the nRF Connect SDK.

 Note